5 MIN READ

 - Tillers may have some benefit if corn is produced for silage because more dry matter can be produced.

-Tillering is common in grass plants, and corn is a highly specialized grass plant.
-Tillers are branches that develop from buds on the lower five to seven nodes of a corn plant (Figure 1).1 Tillers are genetically identical to the main stem and can develop their own roots, nodes, leaves, tassels, and ears if there is sufficient time in the season.
-While tillers are an essential part of wheat, barley, and oat production, they are perceived to be far less desirable in corn.
+Tillers are shoots that develop from buds on the lower five to seven nodes of a corn plant (Figure 1).
+Tillering is common in grass species including corn which is a highly specialized grass plant.
+Tillers are genetically identical to the main stem and can develop their own roots, nodes, leaves, tassels, and ears if there is sufficient time in the season.1 While tillers are an essential part of wheat, barley, and oat production, they are perceived to be far less desirable in corn.
 They are commonly referred to as “suckers” on corn because of a misconception that they “suck” the nutrients from the main stem.
-However, research has shown that this is not the case, and that the overall effect of tillers on corn is usually neutral.
+However, research has shown that this is not the case, and that the overall effect of tillers on corn is usually neutral.2

-The number of tillers that develop is a function of plant population, spacing, soil fertility, early season growing conditions, and the genetic background of the product.2 Tillers are more likely to be found on plants that are in thin areas of the stand or nearfield edges.
-Ample supplies of soil fertility and moisture favor tiller development.
-Some seed products are more genetically prone to tiller.
-Research has shown that there is very little movement of photosynthate between the main stem and tillers before tasseling.2 However, after silking and during grain fill, plant sugars may move from earless tillers to ears on the main stem.
+The number of tillers a corn plant produces is generally in response to low plant population, plant spacing within the row, soil fertility, early season growing conditions, and the genetic background of the corn seed product.2 A two-year research study in Florida found that the number of tillers produced decreased as plant population increased.4 Tillers are more likely to be present on plants that are in thin areas of the stand or near field edges.
+High fertility and available moisture also favor tiller development.
+The genetic background of some seed products may be more prone to tillering than others.
+Research has indicated that very little movement of photosynthate occurs between the main stem and tillers before tasseling.
+However, after silking and during the grain fill period, it was found that plant sugars may move from earless tillers to ears on the main stem.
 When there are ears on both the tiller and the main stem, very little movement of plant sugars occurs.
-The main stem and tillers act independently, and each receives sugars from its own leaves.
+The main stem and tillers act independently, and each receives sugars from their own leaves.2

 Sources